esettes/nand2tetris/README.md

 ## Introduction

 The course provides you with tools and resources to develop the entire project.
 Each of the modules of the project consists of exercises that must be completed.
-As the modules are completed, they are used to complete the next one, and so on.
+As the modules are completed, they are used to develop the next one, and so on.

 <br>